-Nice job getting your project funded with a Library Services and Technology Act (LSTA) Competitive Grant through the State Library of Oregon!
+Nice job getting your project funded with an LSTA Competitive Grant through the State Library of Oregon!
 The LSTA Advisory Council and the State Library Board have recommended and approved your project for funding, and by doing so have identified your project as one of many activities that will help meet the goals of the State Library of Oregon's LSTA Program 5-Year Plan.

 Please refer to information below throughout your grant project.
-If you have questions, please contact us at firstname.lastname@example.org.
+If you have questions, please contact us.

 |May||Contracts issued.
 Contracts must be returned, signed, to the State Library before projects may begin.|

 |July 1||Projects activities may start (as long as a signed contract has been received by the State Library).|

 |Oct 31||Quarter 1 report due.
 May also submit claims for payment.|

 |Jan 31||Quarter 2 report due.
 May also submit claims for payment.|